Buttock cleavage: Terms used

 The terms plumber butt or plumber's crack (Canadian, Australian, and American English) and builder's bum (English) refer to the exposure of the buttock cleavage.
 The expression "builder's bum" was first recorded in 1988.
-The terms are based on the popular impression that work in these professions frequently involves bending over in locations where bystanders are observing from the rear.
+The terms are based on an impression that work in these professions frequently involves bending over in locations where bystanders are observing from the rear.

-In the Netherlands the term bouwvakkersdecolleté and in Germany Maurerdekolleté and in Poland dekolt hydraulika is used, which can be translated as "builder's/mason's/plumber's cleavage".
-In France, it is usually referred to as le sourire du plombier, which literally translates to "the plumber's smile".
+The terms used in foreign countries, such as bouwvakkersdecolleté in the Netherlands, Maurerdekolleté in Germany, and dekolt hydraulika in Poland, are translated as "builder's/mason's/plumber's cleavage".
+In France, it is usually referred to as le sourire du plombier, which is translated to "the plumber's smile".